MRtrix3/containers/README.md

 ## Compression

-Following are instructions for utilising `neurodocker reprozip trace` command to minimise the size of the resulting Docker container.
+Following are instructions for utilising `neurodocker reprozip trace` command to minimise the size of the resulting Docker image.

-1. Constructing base container:
+1. Constructing base image:

     1. Install the `docker` and `neurodocker` Python packages:
         `pip install docker neurodocker`